 The lottery is a game of chance in which participants purchase tickets and the winnings are allocated to a number of recipients by a random process.
 Many governments regulate the operations of lotteries and tax the profits to help support public services.
 The prizes may be money or goods.
-The first recorded lotteries took place in the Low Countries in the 15th century to raise funds for town walls and for the poor.
+The first recorded lotteries took place in the Low Countries in data macau the 15th century to raise funds for town walls and for the poor.

 A prize allocation process must be sufficiently random to avoid any gaming intent on the part of the entrants.
 The prize pool must be large enough to make it worthwhile for potential winners, but not so large that the costs of organizing and promoting the lottery are prohibitive.
 A percentage of the pool must be deducted for administrative and promotional expenses, and a portion must go as taxes or revenue to sponsors or the state.
 Of the remainder, winners are expected to receive a prize proportional to their ticket purchases.